Kaggrov/InventoryManagementSystem/README.md

 9. Update the Items of inventory i.e. their attributes

+10. Inventory.json file that contains all products

-10. Main DashBoard to controll All operations
+11. Main DashBoard to controll All operations